Skip to contentPostalForm

 Recipient requirements — Some people and institutions only accept physical mail.
 Insurance companies, government agencies, older landlords, certain courts.

-Deadlines — When instructions say "must be postmarked by [date]," USPS postmark is what counts.
+Deadlines — When instructions say "must be postmarked by [date]," USPS postmark timing matters for U.S. mail.

 If the recipient accepts email or portal uploads, use those.
 If they require physical mail, keep reading.